axone-protocol/networks/chains/testnet-1/README.md

 ## Register in the Genesis

 To register your validator node in the `genesis.json` you'll need to provide a signed gentx in a [⚖️ Register Validator issue](https://github.com/okp4/networks/issues).
-You'll not need to fork the project and make the changes in the genesis yourself, this will be managed by the CI.
+You'll **not** need to fork the project and make the changes in the genesis yourself, this will be managed by the CI.

-The generation the gentx can be achieve as follows (this is an example script, adapt it to your needs) with the `okp4d` binary matching the [network's version](/chains/testnet-1/version.txt):
+The gentx generation can be achieve as follow (this is an example script, adapt it to your needs) with the `okp4d` binary matching the [network's version](/chains/testnet-1/version.txt):

 ```sh
 # Init node